 Memory leaks happen when opening and closing emails in new windows (by double clicking) with pinnable add-in with Edge Webview.
 The memory usage of "Desktop App Web Viewer" process grows to an extent that it might freeze Outlook or reaches add-in memory limit and crashes ultimately, rendering add-ins unusable.

-Microsoft has provided a fix for this issue with the August 2020 Microsoft update.
-See this article from Microsoft for details.
+- Microsoft has provided a fix for this issue with the August 2020 Microsoft update for Windows users on 1903 and 1909 (see this article from Microsoft for details).

 Although Microsoft has acknowledged they have fixed the issue we are keeping the detail below for historical context.